-1. We encourage all possible ways to share technical information, whether related to commissioning of present interferometers or R&D on future interferometers.
+13. We encourage all possible ways to share technical information, whether related to commissioning of present interferometers or R&D on future interferometers.
 We will encourage visits (both short-term and long-term) of scientists to the observatories and/or to the campus research facilities of the other project.
 We also encourage specific joint research and development projects whenever feasible.
 The leadership of LIGO and VIRGO need to be informed of all collaborative work; they may require an Attachment to the MOU be negotiated if significant commitments are required.

-Meetings of working groups of one Collaboration will be open to members of the other Collaboration.
+Meetings of instrument science working groups of one Collaboration will be open to members of the other Collaboration.
 In addition, periodic joint collaboration-wide meetings will be held, to facilitate the exchange of knowledge and ideas.
+Documentation of technical developments will be made available to both collaborations.

-A joint review process will be established for technical papers to ensure the quality of papers and timely publication.
-All publications and presentations which come about due to the work of the joint collaborative effort or from sharing of ideas in the context of the joint collaboration be submitted to the joint review process, whether or not authorship includes members from both collaborations.
+A joint review process will be established for instrument science and technical papers to ensure fairness to authors, the quality of papers, and timely publication.
+All publications and presentations which come about due to the work of the joint collaborative effort or from sharing of ideas in the context of the joint collaboration shall be submitted to the joint review process, whether or not authorship includes members from both collaborations.
+A final version shall be circulated to both Collaborations before submission.

 Coordination with governing bodies and sponsors:

-1. Each party to this MOU continues to be responsible for obtaining all resources, and for all support of its staff including travel costs associated with the activities under this MOU.
-Exceptional support of travel by the other may be allowed for travel requested by that party.
+14. Each party to this MOU continues to be responsible for obtaining all resources, and for all support of its staff including travel costs associated with the activities under this MOU.
+Exceptional support of travel by the other party may be allowed for travel requested by that party.

-1. In order to preserve the intellectual property rights of their respective institutions and sponsors, the Virgo Collaboration Spokesperson, the EGO Director and the LIGO Executive Director will promptly inform each other of any invention resulting from joint actions which might lead to intellectual property rights.
+15. In order to preserve the intellectual property rights of their respective institutions and sponsors, the Virgo Collaboration Spokesperson, the EGO Director and the LIGO Executive Director will promptly inform each other of any invention resulting from joint actions which might lead to intellectual property rights.
 Each of them will be responsible to further notify their respective governing bodies as well as relevant institutions and sponsors from their collaboration with any possible interest in those intellectual property rights.